Press "Enter" to skip to content

 Another proof (for the converse).
 Suppose that $X_1,\ldots,X_n$ are $n\geq2$ independent random variables, such that the random vector $(X_1,\ldots,X_n)$ is rotationally invariant.
 Since for all $1\leq i\neq j\leq n$, there exists a rotation $R$ such that $Re_i=\pm e_j$, it follows that $X_1,\ldots,X_n$ are independent and identically distributed of say law $\nu$ which is symmetric.
 This reduces the problem to show that $\nu$ is Gaussian.
 This also means that it suffices to solve the problem for $n=2$.
 Now, for all $\theta\in\mathbb{R}$, the rotation of angle $\theta$ in $\mathrm{span}\{e_1,e_2\}$ gives that $\cos(\theta)X_1-\sin(\theta)X_2$ has the law of $X_1$.
 This indicates that $\nu$ is (symmetric) stable.
 But denoting $\varphi$ its characteristic function, and using the independence, we obtain $\varphi(\cos(\theta)t)\varphi(-\sin(\theta)t)=\varphi(t)$ for all $t\in\mathbb{R}$.
 Using the expression of the characteristic function of symmetric stable distributions, this leads to the Gaussianity of $\nu$.
 Note that without using stability, this shows also that all the cumulants or order $\neq2$ are all zero when $\nu$ has all its moments finite.
 This alternative proof without regularization is inspired by the idea of reduction to $n=2$ due to Dinh-Toan Nguyen, PhD student, communicated by my colleague Laure Dumaz.

 History.
-This was probably known before Maxwell, maybe by Carl Friedrich Gauss (1777 – 1855) himself.
 The proof above is roughly the reasoning followed by James Clerk Maxwell (1831 – 1879) to derive the distribution of velocities in an ideal gas at equilibrium.
 In his case $n=3$, and the distribution is known in statistical physics as the Maxwellian distribution.
 This was a source of inspiration for Ludwig Boltzmann (1844 – 1906) for the derivation of his kinetic evolution equation and his H-theorem about entropy.
+This was known apparently before Maxwell, for instance by John Herschel (1792 – 1871) in 1850 in his commentaries on the work of Adolf Quetelet (1796 – 1874) in social statistics and probabilities.
+But this was maybe also known by Carl Friedrich Gauss (1777 – 1855) himself.

 Characterizations.
 This characterization of Gaussian laws among product distributions using invariance by the action of transformations (rotations) leads to the same characterization for the heat semi-group and for the Laplacian operator.
 There are of course other remarkable characterizations of the Gaussian, for instance as being an eigenvector of the Fourier transform, and also, following Boltzmann, as being the maximum entropy distribution at fixed variance.